SharonLutz/GcE/README.md

 <img src="GcE.png" width="500">

   ## Notes
   Please note that this is an examination of the gene by environment interaction.
-The MAF, mean, variances, and &beta;s need to be chosen such that there is enough variability for the SNP, the environmental variable E, and the binary outcome Y.
+The MAF, mean, variances, and &beta;'s need to be chosen such that there is enough variability for the SNP, the environmental variable E, and the binary outcome Y.